ManageIQ/manageiq-pods/README.md

 Before you attempt an external DB deployment please ensure the following conditions are satisfied :

-* Your OpenShift cluster can access the remote PostgreSQL server on port 5432
+* Your OpenShift cluster can access the external PostgreSQL server
-* MIQ user, password and role have been created on the remote PostgreSQL server
+* MIQ user, password and role have been created on the external PostgreSQL server
 * The intended MIQ database is created and ownership has been assigned to the MIQ user

 Import the MIQ external db template